 Dr. Janice Presser spent her formative years researching how people team together, finding answers in systems theory and physics.
 Having written her first line of code in high school, she was positioned to architect a system to measure how people work together and develop the underlying theory and practice of Teaming Science.
-The author of seven books on teaming, she consults to executives and is currently working on the question of how spatial technology will impact relationships in the future, while enjoying a renaissance of her alter ego, The CoderBabe, digital advisor and website manager to the stars.
+The author of seven books on teaming, she consults to executives and is currently thinking about how spatial technology will impact relationships in the future, while enjoying a renaissance of her alter ego, The CoderBabe, digital advisor and website manager to the stars.

 Some favorite speaking topics include: